This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If you don’t want to back up your data manually, then consider getting assistance from a WordPress professional, or use WordPress backup plugins.
+If you don’t want to perform your own site backups, then get professional WordPress support, or use backup plugins.

 How To Fix The WordPress 403 Forbidden Error